dinomatic/docs.dinomatic.com/source/docs/akurai/homepage-templates.md

 ![Akurai Page Templates](/assets/images/akurai/homepage/home-templates.png)

+---

+## SINCE VERSION 1.1.2 YOU CAN USE THESE TEMPLATES FOR REGULAR PAGES AS WELL.

+---

 ### Homepage Hero Template

 To use the **Homepage Hero Template** select it in templates list and you'll have the Hero options below the content editor.
 Fill in the fields, adjust them and save the changes.